iAnafem/dota2_analysis/README.md

 - players.csv https://www.kaggle.com/devinanzelmo/dota-2-matches?select=players.csv
 - hero_names.csv https://www.kaggle.com/devinanzelmo/dota-2-matches?select=hero_names.csv

+(IMPORTANT: If you don't want to register on Kaggle, please, contact me, and I will add csv files to repository)

 I intentionally did not provide the detail information about these datasets, because all the information including fields description with its types is represented on the links above (Kaggle magic!).
 I don't see any sense to duplicate this information here.